 - 7. Serve as coordinator of the health services program in their assigned schools and provide nursing care. - 8.
 Provide health education to students, staff, and parents. - 9.
 Identify health and safety concerns in the school environment and promote a nurturing school environment. - 10.
 Support healthy food services programs. - 11.
 Promote healthy physical education, sports policies, and practices. - 12.
 Provide health counseling, assess mental health needs, provide interventions, and refer students to appropriate school staff or community agencies. - 13.
 Promote community involvement in assuring a healthy school and serve as school liaison to a health advisory committee. - 14.
 Provide health education and counseling and promote healthy activities and a healthy environment for school staff. - 15.
-Be available to assist the county health department during a public health emergency. - D. The work plan shall also outline the certification plan the SNFI nurses will use toward completing degree and certification requirements, if not already certified.
-It shall describe the plan to achieve certification, including timelines for achieving education and certification goals.
-This certification plan must be updated at least twice annually and show progress towards the goals.
-The SNFI nurses must be certified no later than three years from the date of employment as a school nurse in North Carolina.
-The certification plan will be updated with the RSHNC in January and June of each school year. - E. Work plan progress will be monitored via annual site visits conducted by the RSHNC.
+Be available to assist the county health department during a public health emergency. - D. The work plan shall also outline the service areas and related activities of the SNFI school nurse.
+Not all activities included in the work plan are applicable to every school nurse position.
+Annual review and signature of the SNFI school nurse and designated supervisor at the beginning of each school year is required. - E. Work plan progress will be monitored via annual site visits conducted by the RSHNC.